onniporh/Exercise-5/README.md

  - Select from the `data` columns `USAF, YR--MODAHRMN, TEMP, MAX, MIN` and assign them into a new variable called `selected`
  - Remove all rows from `selected` that has NoData in column `TEMP` using `dropna()` -function
- - Convert the Fahrenheit temperatures from `TEMP` column into a new column `Celsius` using the conversion formula:
+ - Convert the Fahrenheit temperatures from `TEMP` into a new column `Celsius` using the conversion formula:
    - ![](img/Fahrenheit_to_Celsius_formula.PNG)
- - Round the values in `Celsius` to have 0 decimals
+ - Round the values in `Celsius` to have 0 decimals (**don't** create a new column --> update the current one)
- - Convert the `Celsius` values into integers
+ - Convert the `Celsius` values into integers (**don't** create a new column --> update the current one)

 You can add your codes into a `data_exploration.py` file.

 - Upload the script to your GitHub repository for Exercise-5
-- Remember to comment well your code!
+- Remember to comment well your code! (add docstring, and comments explaining what your code does)

 ## Problem 3 - Data selection (5 points)